AAlaniz30/one-click-hugo/site/content/_index.md

 blurb:
     heading: This is a short text blurb heading
     text: this is a short text blurb text block
-intro:
+intros:
-    heading: This is a 2-up heading
+    heading: "This is a 2-up heading"
-    text: This is a 2-up text block
+    text: "This is a 2-up text block
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."